LivePersonInc/developer-center/pages/documents/MessagingChannels/ConnectorAPI/Authorization/GetAppJWT.md

   "iat": 1524642670
 }
 ```
-Property `aud` defines the audience for whom or what the token is intended for. `azp` is the authorized party to which the AppJWT was issued. `scope` defines the part of application the authorized party has access to. `iss` defines the issuer of the token. `exp` is the expiration date and `iat` is the date when the token was issued. `aud` is always the account id, `azp` contains the app install id, `scope` is restricted to consumer, `iss` is Sentinel and `exp` and `iat` contain the corresponding dates.
+Property `aud` defines the audience for whom the token is intended or the service for which it is intended. `azp` is the authorized party to which the AppJWT was issued. `scope` defines the part of application the authorized party has access to. `iss` defines the issuer of the token. `exp` is the expiration date and `iat` is the date when the token was issued. `aud` is always the account id, `azp` contains the app install id, `scope` is restricted to consumer, `iss` is Sentinel and `exp` and `iat` contain the corresponding dates.
 An AppJWT is valid for one hour.
 For more information about JWTs, please also see this [blog post](https://auth0.com/blog/json-web-token-signing-algorithms-overview/).